Christian Bang is currently the Country Representative for Denmark in the IEA Bioenergy Task 40 for the triennium period 2019-2021.

 The report “Deployment of BECCS/U value chains” was published by the IEA Bioenergy Task 40 in June 2020, with contributions from Christian Bang.
 It is becoming increasingly recognised that it will be difficult to reach global climate goals without technologies that result in negative GHG emissions, of which BECCS (bioenergy with carbon capture and storage) is a promising option.
 The report discusses the potentials and challenges associated with BECCS in the near to medium term.
 The report also explores how BECCU (bioenergy with carbon capture and utilisation) could play a role in enabling BECCS deployment.
 Regardless of the area of application, deployment of BECCS/U will require public policy interventions at several levels.

 As the Danish representative for IEA Bioenergy Task 40, we regularly report via newsletters on meetings, workshops and other things that are deemed relevant to Danish actors and stakeholders in the field.

 How Ea Energy Analyses uses your personal information

 By subscribing to the Ea Energy Analyses (Ea) Task 40 newsletter, you are accepting that Ea regularly sends you newsletters.
-At the same time, you are accepting that Ea registers and treat your information (your email address) for use when sending out newsletters.
-Read our politics on personal data (link on its way).
+At the same time, you are accepting that Ea registers and treats your information (your email address) for use when sending out newsletters.
+Read our politics on personal data.
 Your email address will only be used for sending you newsletters.
-You can always unsubscribe by contacting Christian Bang, this is also the case, if you have questions about how Ea Energy Analyses are keeping your personal information.
+You can always unsubscribe by contacting Christian Bang, this is also the case, if you have questions about how Ea Energy Analyses is keeping your personal information.